Contact Lenses

 Contact Lens Frequently Asked Questions

-Only in the rarest circumstances are patients truly not contact lens candidates.
-If you have ever considered wearing contact lenses, almost anyone can be fit with a contact lens, even if you have a high prescription or corneal condition.
-In fact, many patients with high prescriptions or corneal disease will see much better with contact lenses than they will with glasses!
+Almost anyone can be fit with contact lenses, even if you have a high prescription or corneal condition.
+In fact, many patients with high prescriptions or corneal disease will see much better with contact lenses than they will with glasses.
+It is only in the rarest circumstances are patients truly not contact lens candidates.

 The cost of fitting and contact lenses is often covered in part or in full by medical and/or vision insurances for patients who have medical eye conditions that require the use of a contact lens to achieve functional vision.
 If you have a medical eye condition causing reduced vision that is only correctable with contact lenses, the use of contact lenses is not considered “cosmetic,” and these services may be covered by your insurance.